talinke/Concurrent-DSMC-MD/README.md

 # Concurrent-DSMC-MD
-Run concurrent simulations of Direct Simulation Monte Carlo and Molecular Dynamics
+Run concurrent simulations of Direct Simulation Monte Carlo and Molecular Dynamics with self-developed codes of each method.